van-rtc/Python-Debug-Project/README.md

 # Python-Debug-Project
-Debug service for Python Program
+Debug Python Program
+CNE310 - IT Management Course - Partner with Tyler Sabin, from the Application Development Dept. of XYZ Company, to debug the Python program.